hRun/SA-haveibeenpwned/README.md

 A Splunk® add-on providing a custom search command _haveibeenpwned_ to query Troy Hunt's haveibeenpwned API (https://haveibeenpwned.com/api/v3/) for known breaches of your (company's) domains or your friends'/family's/enemies'/hardly distantly related someone's/employees'/colleagues' mail adresses.

 Please respect people's privacy and adhere to the service's acceptable use (https://haveibeenpwned.com/API/v3#AcceptableUse).
-I tried respecting the limits posed on the API's use in the command's source code.
+I tried respecting the limits posed on the API's use in the command's source code, which is why you'll have to have a little patience when querying for large amounts of mail addresses.

 I was unsatisfied with the publicly available Splunk add-ons already providing this functionality as they either didn't allow control over what and how is queried for or didn't format the output to my wishes.
 So I came up with my own Splunk add-on implementing these missing features.